Follow these steps to install GrassBlade LRS on your own hosting platform.

-If you are using Articulate, you can use the feature to import Translation which helps you see the content name, slide name, questions and answers instead of odd URL ids that Articulate sends.
+If you are using Articulate, you can use the feature to import Translation which helps you see the content name, slide name, questions, and answers instead of the odd URL ids that Articulate sends.

 You will see a message showing, “Database configured and connected”.